 Organic Non-GMO (Ulmus fulva)

 INFORMATION PROVIDED ON OUR WEBSITE IS FOR BOTANICAL/CULTURAL RESEARCH PURPOSES ONLY!
 ANY REFERENCES ABOUT THE USE OR EFFECTS OF THESE NATURAL HEALING HERBS IS BASED ON TRADITIONAL USE OR SHAMANIC PRACTICES.
-ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH (CONSULT YOUR HELATH CARE PROVIDER FIRST)!
-STATEMENTS AND ITEMS ARE NOT EVALUATED OR APPROVED BY THE FDA.
+ALL PRODUCTS ARE SOLD FOR ETHNOBOTANICAL RESEARCH CONSULT YOUR HEALTHCARE PROVIDER BEFORE USE.
+STATMENTS AND ITEMS ON THIS SITE ARE NOT INTENDED TO DIAGNOSE, TREAT, PREVENT, CURE, OR EASE THE SYMPTOMS OF, ANY AILMENTS, CONDITIONS, DISEASES, ETC. IT'S IMPORTANT TO RESEARCH PRECAUTIONS, INTERACTIONS, SIDE EFFECTS, ETC. DO NOT COMBINE PILLS AND HERBS.
+I AM AFFILIATED WITH AMAZON AND DO GET PAID TO SEND CUSTOMERS THEIR WAY THANK YOU.